mdang/ga-lessons/js-functions/README.md

 **Rules of scope**:

+- Anytime a function is declared, a new scope is created
+- Inner scopes can see outward, but outward scopes cannot see inward
 - Scopes can be nested within one another
-- Inner scopes can see outward, but outward scopes cannot see inward
 - When looking for an identifier, JS starts in the most immediate scope, and moves outward until it finds something
 - When creating a variable without the `var` keyword, that variable's scope is global
 - When using the `var` keyword to declare a variable, that variable's scope is the local scope where it was declared
 - Arguments to functions become a part of that function's local scope
-- Anytime a function is declared, a new scope is created
-- When we declare variables inside a function, those variables will only be accessible from within that function
 - When a variable is declared **outside a function**, it is referred to as a **global variable**.
 A global variable has global scope, which means *all scripts and functions on a web page can access it*

 ### Memory Usage